Teenage Mutant Ninja Turtles (2014 film): Cast

+The film also features Minae Noji as Karai, Whoopi Goldberg as Bernadette Thompson, April's boss, Abby Elliott as Taylor, April's roommate, K. Todd Freeman as Baxter Stockman, and Paul Fitzgerald as Dr. O'Neil, April's deceased father.
+Other Channel 6 news employees include Jim McNaughton (portrayed by Taran Killam), and Mr. Rivetti (portrayed by Chance Kelly).
+Co-creator Kevin Eastman has a cameo appearance as a doctor for Sacks Industries.

 Production

 Development

 In October 2009, following the news of Nickelodeon purchasing all of Mirage Studios' rights to the Teenage Mutant Ninja Turtles property, Nickelodeon announced plans to produce a new film through corporate sibling Paramount Pictures with an expected release date sometime in 2012.
 In late May 2010, Paramount and Nickelodeon had brought Michael Bay and his Platinum Dunes partners Andrew Form and Brad Fuller on to produce the next film that would reboot the film series.
 For the script, the studio originally hired Art Marcum and Matt Holloway to write the film.
 A year later, the studio turned to writers Josh Appelbaum and André Nemec to rewrite the script.
 In February 2012, Jonathan Liebesman began negotiations to direct the film, beating out Brett Ratner.
 Later in March, Paramount pushed back the film's release date to Christmas Day 2013.
 In early March 2012, Bay revealed at Nickelodeon's 2012 upfront presentation that the film will be simply titled Ninja Turtles and that the turtles would be "from an alien race".
 News of Bay's creative change was met with criticism from within the fan community.

 In response to the announcement, actor Robbie Rist, who voiced Michelangelo in the first three films, wrote to Bay accusing him of "sodomizing" the franchise.
 Rist later remarked that he could have been out of line since Bay makes more money than he does.
 In response to the feedback, Bay issued a statement asking fans to calm down since a script had not been revealed, his team was working closely with the creators, and would include all the elements that made them fans to begin with.
 Both Brian Tochi, who voiced Leonardo in the first three films, and Judith Hoag, who played April O'Neil in the 1990 film, have voiced their support towards the creative change.
 Teenage Mutant Ninja Turtles co-creator Peter Laird expressed his thoughts on the change asking fans to take Bay's advice and wait until more of Bay's plan is made available.
 Laird also stated that he felt the "ill-conceived plan" could be a "genius notion", as it would allow fans to have the multitude of bipedal anthropomorphic turtles that they have been asking for.
 He would point out that while the concept of a turtle-planet backstory made for a great run-of-the-mill science fiction story, it had no real place in the Ninja Turtles universe.